 - Reduces ability to interact normally in a social setting

-- Not being alert enough to drive a car putting many people at risk
+- Not being alert enough to drive a car puts many people at risk

 Obstructive Sleep Apnea

-If you have concerns about the quality sleep you are getting, it may be time to seek professional help.
+If you have concerns about the quality of sleep you are getting, it may be time to seek professional help.
+We offer a number of sleep apnea treatment solutions.
 A sleep disorder may be the cause of your issues.
 One of the most common types of sleep disorders includes obstructive sleep apnea, where breathing is repeatedly interrupted during sleep.

 Sleep Apnea Symptoms

 Many people are confused about why a dentist may be involved in the diagnosis and treatment of a sleep disorder.
-Even though it is a medical issue, Dr. Harper is well versed in spotting the symptoms of obstructive sleep apnea.
-One of the first noticeable signs include bruxism (teeth grinding) which will cause worn down or broken teeth and inflamed or receding gums.
+Even though it is a medical issue, Dr. Harper is well-versed in spotting the symptoms of obstructive sleep apnea.
+One of the first noticeable signs includes bruxism (teeth grinding) which will cause worn down or broken teeth and inflamed or receding gums.

 Another obvious sign is loud snoring which will cause the throat to be sore.
 If Dr. Harper notices any sleep apnea symptoms, he will recommend that you be evaluated by a sleep physician.
 Other symptoms of OSA include: